zugzwang/edp-gelfand/README.md

-# The Gelfand problem in tubular domains
+# The Gelfand Problem in Tubular Domains

 Home of https://arxiv.org/abs/1903.01833.